vikas187/OpenWeather-updated/README.md

 **Prerequisites**</br>
-Make sure you have Docker Desktop installed on your machine.
+Make sure you have Docker Desktop installed on your machine and its running.

 **Steps to Set Up and Run the API**